Exploring Shogi GUI programs and Engines available for free

 Since it is Electron, you can install it on Windows, Mac or Linux.

-Currently, this is my recommended Shogi GUI over the three programs I listed above.
+Currently, this is my recommended Shogi GUI among the four programs listed.

 Shogi Engines

-Link of Various Shogi Engines are available at Shogidokoro site
+Links to Various Shogi Engines is available at Shogidokoro site

-There are additional resources in ShogiHome wiki's links page.
-These are Japanese pages, so keep one of translation extensions of your browser handy.
+There are additional resources in ShogiHome wiki's links page .
+These are Japanese pages, so keep one of the translation extensions of your browser handy.

-There are many engines listed on the page, ShogiHome's reference also lists engines that are behind paywall.
+There are many engines listed on the page, ShogiHome's references also list engines that are behind the paywall.

 Bonadapter middleware makes Bonanza USI compatible.
-All you need is add Bonadapater in Bonanza folder and select Bonadapter from Shogidokoro's engine manager.
+All you need is to add Bonadapater in the Bonanza folder and select Bonadapter from GUI's engine manager.
 Once setup, set Bonanza's strength to the weakest by adjusting its evaluation depth to 1.
 Work it up to more challenging settings as you progress.

-You can use Spear in other program. download the "spear for Shogidokoro" zip file.
-Despite the name, this file works for all programs. extract all files to new folder.
-In ShogiHome, all you need to do is to go to engine management, select add button and point to executable file.
-The level settings becomes much easier through it's engine management dialog.
-Next time you hit play button, the engine should be listed in the selection box.
+You can use Spear in other GUIs.
+Download the "spear for Shogidokoro" zip file.
+Despite the name, this file works for all programs.
+Extract all files to a new folder.
+In ShogiHome, for example, all you need to do is to go to engine management, select the Add button and point to the executable file.
+The level settings become much easier through its engine management dialog.
+The next time you hit the play button, the engine should be listed in the selection box.

-If you are looking for free and "Most formidable" engine as of 2025, It is either Suishou5(水匠5) or Hao, but these are only half of the engine ("eval" binary).
-For other half of the engine ("explore" executable) , you actually need to download Yaneuraou.
-I know it's confusing so we will add another page to explain the detail of this set up soon. (or you can take a look at Yaneuraou's installation instruction page and solicit AI translation to forge ahead)
+If you are looking for a free and "Most formidable" engine as of 2025, It is either Suishou5(水匠5) or Hao, but these are only half of the engine ("eval" binary).
+For another half of the engine ("search" executable), you need to download Yaneuraou.
+I know it's confusing, so we added another page to explain the detail of this setup.
+Please see the link below. (or you can take a look at Yaneuraou's installation instruction page and solicit AI translation to forge ahead)

-If your PC is a top of the line (powerful CPU and powerful graphics card), then consider Deep Learning Shogi (DLShogi) The latest dlshogi version isn't publicily available and can only be used through 棋神アナリティクス (Kishin Analytics) which is a service of Shogiwars app.
-Public version (2022 seems the latest) is in their github release page.
+If your PC is a top of the line (powerful CPU and powerful graphics card), then consider Deep Learning Shogi (DLShogi) The latest dlshogi version isn't publicly available and can only be used through 棋神アナリティクス (Kishin Analytics) which is a service of Shogiwars app.
+Public version (2022 seems the latest) is in their GitHub release page.
 According to the release note, it uses TensorRT.
 This suggests you will need Graphics card with Nvidia GPU.
 Cards with other manufacturers GPU might work but performance is most likely be worse.
-Because of this limited appolicability, we mention the availability but will not covering dl type engines on this site.
+Because of this limited applicability, we mention the availability but will not cover dl type engines on this site. (including dl version of aforementioned Yaneuraou called FukauraOu)